nballier/MLDS/M1_2022/Readme.md

 Your paper should follow the ACL template and style sheet for papers Style sheets (Latex, Word) are available here: http://acl2020.org/downloads/acl2020-templates.zip Upload your .zip file on the moodle, inluding the PDF describing your system, the text file including your examples of noun complement clauses and your code.
 Explain who did what.

-Deadline de remise des travaux : 15 mai 2021 minuit.
+Deadline de remise des travaux : 23 avril 2022 minuit.

 PLAN-TYPE: